Sanchana-2k/Embedded_C_CaseStudy/documentation/main.md

         1. The PWM output is made zero

-        2. Serial monitor shows "Heater OFF"
+        2. Serial monitor shows "Heater OFF or Driver not seated"

 @subpage SeatHeatingSystem.c